tonsky/tonsky.github.io/_posts/2018-09-15-disenchantment.md

 We’re stuck with what we have, and nobody will ever save us.

+## Business won’t care

+Neither will users.
+They are only learned to expect what we can provide.
+We (engineers) say every Android app takes 350 Mb?
+Ok, they’ll live with that.
+We say we can’t give them smooth scrolling?
+Ok, they’ll live with a phone that stutter.
+We say “if it doesn’t work, reboot”?
+They’ll reboot.
+After all, they have no choice.

+There’s no competition either.
+Everybody is building the same slow, bloated, unreliable products.
+Occasional jump forward in quality does bring competitive advantage (iPhone/iOS vs other smartphones, Chrome vs other browsers) and forces everybody to regroup, but not for long.

+So it’s our mission as engineers to show the world what’s possible with today’s computers in terms of performance, reliability, quality, usability.
+If we care, people will learn.
+And there’s nobody but us to show them that it’s very much possible.
+If only we care.

 ## It’s not all bad

 There are some bright spots indicating that improving over state-of-the-art is not impossible.